RatWoW/ratwow.github.io/index.md

 ## Step 3: Using SmartAI to make the NPC use an emote when interacted with
 This is simpler than it looks.
-For our purpose, most fields go unused.
+For our purpose, most fields go unused

 i.
 Click add row